LorduFreeman/fvtt-vampireV5darkCSS/README.md

 # fvtt-vampireV5darkCSS
-Custom CSS changes for the Foundry VTT Vampire V5 system
+Custom CSS changes for the Foundry VTT Vampire V5 system.
+This changes both dark and light theme stylings and adds some QoL changes.

 ## How to install:
 - Get the Custom CSS module